-Wonderland Creek project construction began in January 2016 and was completed in April 2019.
+The Wonderland Creek project was completed in 2019.
 The project extends from Foothills Parkway in the south to Winding Trail Drive in the north.
-The purpose of this approximately $30M project (cost includes design and construction) is to provide channel improvements for this segment of the creek to contain the flows associated with the 1% annual chance flood (aka 100-year floodplain).
-By creating these improvements, the city will be reducing the flood risk to numerous structures and dwelling units that are currently located within the 1% annual chance special flood hazard area floodplain.
-In addition, we will be building three new underpasses (1. at the BNSF Railroad 2.
+The purpose of this approximately $30M project was to provide channel improvements to contain a 1% annual chance flood (100-year flood).
+By creating these improvements, the city has reduced the flood risk to numerous structures located within the 1% annual chance flood area prior to the project.
+In addition, three new underpasses were constructed (1. at the BNSF Railroad 2.
 Kalmia Ave.
-3. 28th St.) to provide safe passage for pedestrians and cyclists as we extend the multi-use path system from Foothills Parkway to 30th St. In order to create these new features, approximately 450 trees have been removed along the project reach.
-1,884 new trees and shrubs were replanted.
+3. 28th Street) to provide safe passage for pedestrians and cyclists as the multi-use path system was extended from Foothills Parkway to 30th Street.

 Current Remapping Process

 The city has received approval of the LOMR maps from FEMA.
 The effective date for the new floodplain map will begin on March 18, 2024.
 The city will be sending out notifications to all properties in the Special Flood Hazard Area to inform community members of the new effective date of the revised Flood Insurance Rate Map.
 The effective date is the time when structures formerly in the 100-year floodplain (i.e. their structure was 'removed' from the floodplain because of the mitigation efforts from the project) will no longer carry the federal mandate to have a flood insurance policy associated with the structure - however, flood insurance is always a good idea even if you're not in a formally regulated floodplain.